Skip to Content

 Photo credit: Mount Snow Resort

-Wilmington makes a great home base for a southern Vermont family vacation.
-You’ll find eclectic galleries, secluded beaches, and incredible trails, all within the confines of the town proper.
-Day trips around southern Vermont are easy from Wilmington — it’s just 30 minutes from Bennington to the west and Brattleboro to the east, both hubs for art and culture in their own right.
+Day trips around Southern Vermont are easy from Wilmington — it’s just 30 minutes from Bennington to the west and Brattleboro to the east, both hubs for art and culture in their own right.

-Ready to plan your Wilmington, Vermont vacation?
 Here are our favorite things to do, places to go, and culinary indulgences in and around Wilmington, VT.
-As usual, our suggestions are heavy on the outdoor activities because that’s what our family is drawn to.
-The stores and shopping opportunities are abundant, but you’ll have to explore that on your own.
+As usual, our suggestions are heavy on outdoor activities because that’s what our family is drawn to.
+The stores and shopping opportunities are abundant, but you’ll have to explore them on your own.

 The 1836 Country Store in Wilmington VT